 I prefer to give a weekly assessment that is based on my overall perception of how the child has done, which means I don’t mark down infractions as they occur or keep track of every little issue in the classroom.
 Instead, I list key social and study skills that are evaluated on the district’s report card form and evaluate students’ progress toward meeting those goals.

-Here’s my holistic weekly evaluation form which is the most recent form I’ve used (2009) and my favorite to date.
+You can download my holistic weekly evaluation form at the end of this post, which is the most recent form I’ve used (2009) and my favorite to date.
 I stapled it to the inside of a manila folder and sent it home each Friday with students’ work for the week inside.
 It took about 10-15 minutes to fill the forms out for the entire class.

 Using a tracking form to record behaviors